SvilenStoev/SvilenStoev/README.md

 ## Recent activities
 - 🌱 I’m currently learning ... **JavaScript**
-- :computer: I’m currently working on the server side of a private project with **ASP.NET core and Web API**
+- :computer: I’m currently working on the server side of a private project with **ASP.NET core and REST API**

 ## About me
 My name is **Svilen Stoev** and I'm currently working as a Senior Accountant in the Healthcare industry.
 My deep interest in automation of processes motivated me to start studying programming in **[Software University](https://softuni.bg/)** back to **2019**.
 In **August 2021**, after **[successful project defence](https://github.com/SvilenStoev/ASP.NET-Core-Project-BoostUp)** with maximum points, I have graduated the University with major **"Software Engineering" with C#**.
 Aiming to become Full-Stack developer I continued my education with **JavaScript** course.
 My next goal is to study Front-end framework like **Angular** and expand my knowledge in **Data Structures** and **Algorithms**.